Today Tonight: South Australia

 The South Australian edition was hosted by Rosanna Mangiarelli.

 Since the program's inception in South Australia in 1995 until 2007, Leigh McClusky fronted the South Australian edition of the program, only taking leave over summer and to give birth to her son in 2002 (John Riddell filled in) and to have a daughter in 2006 (Rosanna Mangiarelli filled in).
 When the program first started, it rated 100,000 behind its competitor, A Current Affair, although ratings steadily increased.
 In 2001, Today Tonight began outrating A Current Affair in what became a 4-year winning streak.

 McClusky announced on 6 February 2007, she would leave the programme to have twins, and would not return.
 She presented her last show on 17 August 2007.
 Rosanna Mangiarelli began as presenter on 20 August 2007 after several years as substitute presenter.

 On 1 October 2007, the South Australian edition of the program began airing in regional South Australia, after WIN Television changed their affiliation in the state from the Nine Network to the Seven Network.

 Mangiarelli was away on maternity leave from January 2009 till March 2009, and Paul Makin presented during this period.

-The South Australian edition didn't air on the Seven Network's affiliated station, Southern Cross Television, in the Spencer Gulf or Broken Hill, which uses its 6:30pm timeslot for its local bulletin in the area.
+The South Australian edition didn't air on the Seven Network's affiliated station, Southern Cross Television, in the Spencer Gulf or Broken Hill, which used its 6:30pm timeslot for its now defunct local bulletin.

 The Adelaide edition of Today Tonight achieved the longest winning streak for a television program since the introduction of the current OzTAM ratings system in 2001, reaching 700 consecutive weeks of winning its timeslot between March 2001 and September 2018.

 On 26 November 2019, it was announced that Seven had axed the remaining Adelaide and Perth editions of the show, to be replaced with a one-hour bulletin of Seven News.
 The final Adelaide bulletin was aired on 28 November 2019.